-- 3. What process/action step/Intervention contributed to the outcome of the goal? - a.
-Advisement classes created based on RI/MI scores - b.
-Read 180 - 4.
+- 1. Was the goal met?
+Many of our students met the goals; however we decided to not run the data since students took the assessments at home and we could not gauge the accuracy. - 2.
+What data supports the outcome of the goal?
+MI - 3.
+What process/action step/Intervention contributed to the outcome of the goal?
+N/A - 4.
 Reflecting on outcomes: - a.
 If the goal was not met, what actionable strategies could be implemented to address the area of need? - b.
-If the goal was met, what strategies will be implemented to sustain the progress that was made and go to the next level? - i.
-Increase the use of school-wide literacy strategies - ii.
-RI will be administered during the first 7 days of school to place students in advisement classes based on level - iii.
-Continue Read 180 class
+If the goal was met, what strategies will be implemented to sustain the progress that was made and go to the next level?

-- v.
-Utilize Discovery Education resources and implement 4C's schoolwide - c.
 If the outcomes exceeded the goal, what are the next steps?